BW-BH-FoodTruck2/back-end/README.md

 example: `https://food-truck-trackr.herokuapp.com/api/truckratings/1` would return the list of ratings for the truck with an id of `1`.

 ## Update & Delete
-There are not endpoints for update and delete as ratings are not currently tied to individual users.
+There are not endpoints for update and delete as ratings are not tied to individual users.

 # Menu Items